danield95/OpenCV-FaceDetection/README.md

 The deep learning model used is the the **Single Shot Detector (SSD)** framework with ResNet as the base network.

+## Motivation

+Learning and improving my skills in programming/object detection.

 ### Content

 ```